Background

 Psychopaths are definitely emotionally dysregulated.
 Anyone who has ever come across a psychopath would tell you this.
 They lose it.
 They go crazy.
 Their aggression turns on a dime.
 They're unpredictable.
 They're emotionally dysregulated.
 They act out.

 So, there are many commonalities between borderlines and psychopaths, many more than anyone online that meets, because it's politically incorrect to say this.
 It's politically incorrect because most borderlines are victims of abuse, including sexual abuse.
+In early childhood, it's not nice to say bad things about victims.
+We are in the age of victimhood.
+Everyone and his dog is a victim of someone.

-But the truth is that borderlines are psychopaths, primary or secondary, not all the time.
+But the truth is that borderlines and psychopaths, primary or secondary, not all the time.
 Most of the time, then they have a lot in common, including, and that's why I came up with a new diagnosis, the covert borderline, which is explicitly and openly a diagnosis of psychopathic narcissistic borderline, not mincing words, not beating around the bush anymore.

 On to personality disorders.
 It's a leading academic journal, May 2022, very recent.

 I keep telling you, people become psychologists because they're traumatized by their family mates.
+I found the main etiology of psychologists formation.

 Anyhow, here's the abstract.

-Transparency estimation, that is estimating the extent to which one's mental states are observable to others requires the simultaneous representation of the self and of others' perspective on the self.
+Transparency estimation, that is estimating the extent to which one's mental states are observable to others, requires the simultaneous representation of the self and of others' perspective on the self.

 Individuals with borderline personality disorder have difficulty integrating multiple perspectives when mentalizing, which may be reflected in impaired transparency estimation.

 And so they conducted a study and so on and so forth.
-Let me see the results.
-It's a long list here.

 So it says individuals high in borderline personality disorder features showed a larger discrepancy between estimated and objective transparency than individuals low in borderline features, showing that they both over and underestimate their transparency.